Posted on December 9, 2013

-Laws restricting multiple purchases or sales of firearms are designed to reduce the number of guns entering the illegal market and to stem the flow of firearms between states.
-Interstate firearms trafficking flourishes, in part, because states regulate firearm sales differently and there is no federal limitation on the number of guns that an individual may purchase at any one time.1 Jurisdictions with weaker firearms laws may attract gun traffickers who make multiple purchases and resell those guns in jurisdictions with stronger firearms laws.2
+Laws limiting an individual’s ability to purchase multiple firearms within a short span of time reduce gun trafficking.
+Interstate firearms trafficking flourishes, in part, because states regulate firearm sales differently and there is no federal limitation on the number of guns that an individual may purchase at any one time.1 States with weaker firearms laws attract gun traffickers who make multiple purchases and resell those guns in states with stronger firearms laws.2

 Summary of Federal Law

-Federal law does not limit the number of guns a person can buy in any given time period.
-Federal law does require FFLs to report multiple sales of handguns to ATF and other specified law enforcement agencies.8 The law enforcement agencies are not charged with any investigative duties regarding those sales, however.
-State and local law enforcement agencies are prohibited from disclosing reports of multiple sales (other than those involving prohibited purchasers) and must destroy such reports and related records within 20 days of receipt.9
+Federal law does not require law enforcement to investigate the multiple sales or purchases of firearms that are reported, however.
+Moreover, federal law prohibits state and local law enforcement agencies from disclosing reports of multiple sales (other than those involving prohibited purchasers) and must destroy such reports and related records within 20 days of receipt.21

-SUMMARY OF STATE LAWS RESTRICTING MULTIPLE PURCHASES OR SALES OF FIREARMS
+SUMMARY OF STATE LAWS RESTRICTING PURCHASES OR SALES OF MULTIPLE FIREARMS

-Description of State Laws Restricting Multiple Purchases or Sales of Firearms
+Description of State Laws Restricting Purchases or Sales of Multiple Firearms

 1. California: California law prohibits any person from purchasing more than one handgun within any 30-day period.
 In addition, a licensed firearms dealer may not deliver a handgun to any person following notification from the California Department of Justice that the purchaser has applied to acquire a handgun within the preceding 30-day period.
-Finally, firearms dealers must conspicuously post in their licensed premises a warning, in block letters at least one inch in height, notifying purchasers of these restrictions.15
+Finally, firearms dealers must conspicuously post in their licensed premises a warning, in block letters at least one inch in height, notifying purchasers of these restrictions.24

-EXEMPLARY LOCAL LAW
+SELECTED LOCAL LAW

-New York City17
+New York City

 As noted above, efforts to restrict multiple purchases and sales of firearms generally focus on handguns, and usually limit purchases or sales to one per month.
-New York City, however, takes a more comprehensive and robust approach.
-The City limits all firearm purchases (not just handguns) to one handgun and one rifle or shotgun every 90 days.
-Before a sale can occur, the seller must check with the governmental authority that licensed the purchaser to ensure that the purchaser hasn’t bought another firearm within the previous 90 days.
+New York City, however, takes a more comprehensive approach.
+The City limits all firearm purchases (not just handguns) to one handgun and one rifle or shotgun every 90 days.28 Before a sale can occur, the seller must check with the governmental authority that licensed the purchaser to ensure that the purchaser hasn’t bought another firearm within the previous 90 days.
 This restriction represents a powerful disincentive to gun traffickers, who prefer to buy and transport multiple weapons at one time.
 By preventing bulk sales, the City has taken an important step toward thwarting the accumulation of weapons in the hands of criminals.

 View the Law Center’s September 2011 publication, Model Laws for a Safer America: Seven Regulations to Promote Responsible Gun Ownership and Sales, which includes a model law limiting firearm purchases to one per person every 90 days.

-FEATURES OF COMPREHENSIVE LAWS RESTRICTING MULTIPLE PURCHASES OR SALES OF FIREARMS
+FEATURES OF COMPREHENSIVE LAWS RESTRICTING PURCHASES OR SALES OF MULTIPLE FIREARMS

 - The restriction applies to both multiple purchases and sales of specified classes of weapons (California, Maryland, New Jersey)